Thailand

 NP’s work in Thailand

 Our work in Thailand began in 2015, when NP teamed up with Rotary Clubs of St. Paul, Minnesota, U.S. and Khuanlang-Hatyai, Thailand for three workshops on civilian engagement in peace processes.
 From these workshops, our Thai relationships grew.
+NP has continued to engage in civilian protection, women’s empowerment, psychosocial support, and collaborative research, working closely with local and regional partners.

 The future of NP’s work in Thailand